perladvent/perldotcom/content/legacy/_pub_1998_08_show_onion.md

 If your browser is fairly recent, and if you have a Unicode font loaded, then this is what you see.
 There's something important I want you to notice here.
 (Besides the fact that I'm subliminally advertising my church.)

 If I'd done this a year ago, this block of Chinese characters would probably have been a GIF image.
 But there's a problem with images.
 You can't cut and paste characters from a GIF image.
 I've tried it often enough to know, and I'm sure you have too.
-These chararacters can be selected as characters. *&lt;demonstrates&gt;* They can be processed as text.
+These characters can be selected as characters. *&lt;demonstrates&gt;* They can be processed as text.
 Text processing.
 You may have heard of text processing...

 In fact, what you're looking at here is my very first CGI script.
 I'll bet you showed off your first CGI script too.